What The Body Remembers: Letters Never Sent

 When reconciliation proved impossible, I turned the demand inward: maybe if I could just forgive myself, the story would stop echoing.

-But trauma doesn't wait for apologies.
+But trauma doesn’t wait for apologies.
 It wires itself into the nervous system, carrying the past forward whether anyone remembers or not.
-Some of that wiring happens pre-verbally, etched into the body before words even existed.

 I believed that weight was mine to hold.
 That if I were stronger, more forgiving, less fragile, I wouldn't still be hurting.
 Shame became the inheritance I couldn't put down.

 The harshest critic lives inside.
 I blamed myself for not being stronger, for not seeing it coming, for not healing faster.
-Self-forgiveness felt like letting myself off the hook for choices that led to harm: pushing my body past its limits, ignoring the signals.

 The forest doesn't ask for closure.
 The wind doesn't demand apologies.
 They offer steady ground, a mirror of what it means to belong to yourself.